binyamin-binni2/bsecure/README.md

 ## Installation

-Since **bsecure** has **no external dependencies**, you can simply download the module and include it in your project.
+Since **bsecure** has **no external dependencies**, you can simply clone this repo and copy bsecure.so file in your project.

-Then import it in your code:
+Then import it in your code like this:

 ```python
 _B='d'